Pratik-7i/Background-Processing/README.md

     - Data synchronization
     - Database cleanup

-In the demo using *BGAppRefreshTask*, weather information is fetched from the server as following screenshots:
+In the demo using *BGAppRefreshTask*, put the app into the background and simulate a background app refresh.
+Later, open the app and you will see the weather information already fetched from the server as following screenshots:

 ![1](https://user-images.githubusercontent.com/96768526/170833977-244433af-a54c-452a-9424-778a8ca04062.PNG)
 ![3](https://user-images.githubusercontent.com/96768526/170833981-12b5497a-6bf5-471c-9992-4fe2ac28c05e.PNG)
 ![2](https://user-images.githubusercontent.com/96768526/170833980-1af75d61-091e-477e-a486-ff2e309b4789.PNG)

-In the demo using *BGProcessingTask*, total number of photos and videos are fetched from the photo library as following screenshots:
+In the demo using *BGProcessingTask*, put the app into the background and simulate a background processing.
+Later, open the app and you will see the total number of photos and videos are fetched from the photo library as following screenshots:

 ![IMG_8863](https://user-images.githubusercontent.com/96768526/170838682-d82ff0d8-0f03-4596-b961-2e8677f8bb02.PNG)